 - Around 80% of Greece actually consists of mountains.

-Camping is highly affordable in Greece, and pitching a small tent can be much cheaper than it would be in a campsite in western Europe.
+Camping is highly affordable in Greece, and pitching a small tent can be much cheaper than it would be at a campsite in western Europe.
+And with pleasant temperatures for most of the year, camping is possible all-year round in some parts of Greece.
+(Recommended: The Best Greek Islands in Winter).

 With amazing landmarks and incredible azure waters to discover, we recommend some great campsites that are located close to some of Greece’s best beaches and fascinating attractions.
 That’s later on in this article.